In addition to degree programs offered by the Graduate School-New

 instruction in English/language arts, languages, mathematics, and

 science.
-Finally, the school confers the same degrees in literacy
+Finally, the school confers the same three degrees in literacy

 Mason Gross School of the Arts.
-The school grants master of fine arts (M.F.A.) degrees in visual arts, dance, and theater arts, and master of music (M.M.), doctor of musical arts (D.M.A.), and artist diploma (A.Dpl.) degrees in music.
+The school grants M.F.A. degrees in theater arts and visual arts and the M.M., D.M.A., and A.Dpl. degrees in music.

 School of Management and Labor Relations.

-The school awards a master in human resource management (M.H.R.M.) degree and
+The school awards an M.H.R.M. degree in human resource management and

 School of Social Work.
-Master of social work (M.S.W.) degrees are offered in administration, policy, and planning, and in direct practice.
-The school also offers the doctor of social work (D.S.W.) degree.
+M.S.W. degrees are offered in administration, policy, and planning, and in direct practice.

-At Rutgers University-Newark, programs are offered by the Graduate
+At Rutgers-Newark, programs are offered by the Graduate

-School-Newark, Rutgers Business School: Graduate Programs-Newark and New Brunswick,
+School-Newark, the Rutgers Business School: Graduate Programs-Newark and New Brunswick,

-the School of Criminal Justice, Rutgers Law School, and the School of Public Affairs and Administration.
+the School of Criminal Justice, the School of Public Affairs and Administration, and the School of Law-Newark.
 At

-Rutgers University-Camden, programs are offered by the Graduate School-Camden, the School of Business-Camden, and Rutgers Law School.
+Rutgers-Camden, programs are offered by the Graduate School-Camden,

-Each of the university's graduate-level schools publishes an online catalog (see http://catalogs.rutgers.edu).
+Each of the university's graduate-level schools publishes a online catalog (see http://catalogs.rutgers.edu).
 More complete descriptions of the

 schools located in New Brunswick can be found under their respective